20. The Smurfs 2 (2013)

 Starring: Adam Sandler, Selena Gomez, Adam Samberg, Kevin James, Steve Buscemi, Mel Brooks, David Spade, Molly Shannon, Keegan-Michael Key, Megan Mullally, Nick Offerman, Rob Riggle, Jon Lovitz

-Despite a relatively strong start to the Hotel Transylvania franchise in 2012, the sequel seemed somewhat devoid of new ideas in comparison, Sony Pictures Animation clearly taking the safest route possible to their animated sequel.
+Despite a relatively strong start to the Hotel Transylvania franchise in 2012, Hotel Transylvania 2 seemed somewhat devoid of new ideas in comparison, Sony Pictures Animation clearly taking the safest route possible for their animated sequel.

 Worldwide Box Office: $197.3million